Deadguy

 Deadguy is an American metalcore band from New Brunswick, New Jersey.
 The band formed in 1994 and disbanded in 1997.
-Deadguy is considered to have played an important role in the development of the mathcore genre, their sole studio album Fixation on a Co-Worker being cited as a classic within the genre by some.
+Deadguy is considered to have played an important role in the development of the mathcore genre.
+Their debut studio album Fixation on a Co-Worker is cited as a classic within the genre by some.
 In 2006, Decibel magazine included the album in its "Hall of Fame" list.
+Deadguy has been cited as an influence by such bands as the Dillinger Escape Plan, Shai Hulud, and Jeromes Dream.

 History

-Formed in 1994, Deadguy took inspiration from bands like Unsane and Today is the Day.
+Formed in 1994, Deadguy was influenced by a variety of bands, including Black Flag, Black Sabbath, Unsane, Today Is the Day, Misfits, Voivod, and Slayer.

 The band took their name from a line in the John Candy movie, Only the Lonely.
 The group issued two 7-inch extended plays that year alone: Work Ethic and White Meat.
-Although not as widely known as some of their peers, Deadguy has proven to be very influential on modern hardcore and metal as evidenced by their only proper studio album, Fixation On A Co-Worker being inducted into the Decibel magazine Hall of Fame in July 2006.
+Although not as widely known as some of their peers, Deadguy has proven to be very influential on modern hardcore and metal as evidenced by their first studio album, Fixation On A Co-Worker being inducted into the Decibel magazine Hall of Fame in July 2006.